The 5 Best CRMs for Sales Managers

 - Close was built to assist sales teams.
 If you're looking for CRMs that include marketing and customer success features, consider one of the other tools on this list.

 The Cost of Close: One of the best things about Close is its affordable pricing.
-Plans start at $99 per month for up to three users.
+Plans start at $49 per month for one user.
 The more you pay, the more you get, of course.
 But even the "Starter" plan includes pipeline and activity reporting for sales managers.

 Start your 14-day free trial of Close today, or watch our on-demand demo to discover if it's the right sales CRM for you.